Our customers have been hired by:

 The right entry-level SEO job resume example shows you already have some knowledge and passion even though you’ve only started.
 Plus, you show the recruiter how they can profit teaching you more.

-Just look at what Bartosz Góralewicz, CEO and head of SEO at Elephate, says:
+Just look at what Bartosz Góralewicz, CEO at Onely, says:

 When you have little to no experience in SEO, passion will be your rocket fuel.

 Thin content.
 All it says is “I know SEO exists.
 Teach me everything else.”

 It’s great you’re willing to learn.
 But this objective statement focuses on your personal gain—and not on the employer’s.

 When making a resume in our builder, drag & drop bullet points, skills, and auto-fill the boring stuff.
 Spell check?
 Check.
 Start building a professional resume template here for free.

 Pro Tip: Drop personal pronouns from your writer resume summary or objective.
 Copywriting 101: focus on the reader, not yourself.